Victoria Hospital for Sick Children

 Victoria Hospital for Sick Children is a building in Toronto, Ontario, Canada.
-The building served as a hospital until 1951 and currently serves as a blood centre.
+The building housed the The Hospital for Sick Children until 1951.
+It currently serves as the Toronto regional headquarters of Canadian Blood Services.
 The building has received a Commendation of Adaptive Re-use from the Toronto Historical Board.
+It is a heritage-designated building.
+It is located at the corner of College and Elizabeth Streets, near the Toronto General Hospital.